MeAndUnique/ExtendedRest/README.md

-# FantasyGrounds
+# ExtendedRest
-Content for use in Fantasy Grounds.
+An extension for Fantasy Grounds adding support for extended rests.